Jyothi-Vummadi/Movie-Recommendation-System/README.md

 Django <br/>

 # Installation
-Python needs to be installed
+Python needs to be installed.

 # To view website
 Step 1 : Go to the movie folder and run : python manage.py runserver <br/>